You need to know how to protect yourself from Lassa fever. Why?

 Contaminated items can be a carrier.

-These are bedsheets, clothes, eating utensils, and papers can also be carriers of this deadly virus.
+These are bedsheets, clothes, eating utensils, and papers.

 - Do not store bed sheets or clothes in places where they are at risk of being walked on by rats.

 - Avoid buying roadside snacks in newspapers; take a clean container along if you must buy them.

 - Washcloth items before use if they have been stored for a long time.